Introduction to Android

 2. Services

 The other important component of an Android application is the service.
-It performs running operations (long or short) in the background for the activity that you perform on your screen.
+It performs running operations (long or short) in the background for the activity you perform on your screen.
 For example, a push notification from an email.
-It is possible that service still runs while you have terminated the application or you are not using it currently.
-For example, when you get an email, you get the notification while still, you are not using the application currently.
+It is possible that the service still runs while you have terminated the application or you are not using it currently.
+For example, when you get an email, you get the notification while you are still not using the application currently.

 3. Content Providers